 Westland prides itself on helping to create greater in market differentiation through our grounded expertise and this spirit of natural determination.
 Natural determination speaks to how nature leads the way determining our actions on-farm and is a promise of a natural tenacity to do right by our customers (and their customers), our animals and environment.

-Our location amongst pristine landscape, surrounding the majestic Southern Alps, needs to be at the forefront of our business strategy and product quality because this is core to who we are and our purpose of ‘nourishment made beautifully for generations’.
-With xxx people working as part of Westland Milk Products we must also do this for our community.
+Our location amongst pristine landscapes, surrounding the majestic Southern Alps, needs to be at the forefront of our business strategy and product quality because this is core to who we are and our purpose of ‘nourishment made beautifully for generations’.
+With nearly 400 farms and 600 employees working as part of Westland Milk Products we must also do this for our community.